What Is Sales Automation?

 Start with the following steps:

-Where do leads fall through the cracks?
-Gaps in follow-up, slow routing.
+Lead leakage: Where do leads fall through the cracks with gaps in follow-up or slow routing?

 Basic routing: Assign leads by territory or account ownership.